Building Something New Featured

 v.
 Emotional intelligence as business infrastructure

 There’s a particular kind of founder story we don’t often tell – the ones who had everything except emotional regulation.
 Brilliant vision, exceptional execution, strong market position, and then destroyed it all in moments of uncontrolled reaction.
-The research on this is fascinating: within entrepreneurship specifically, emotional intelligence predicts success more strongly than traditional intelligence.
+But there’s another story we tell even less: the founders who were so controlled, so measured, so “emotionally intelligent” in the conventional sense that they let dysfunction fester, tolerated toxic behavior, and watched their companies rot from within while maintaining perfect composure.
+Within entrepreneurship specifically, emotional intelligence predicts success more strongly than traditional intelligence.
+But here’s what most people misunderstand – emotional intelligence isn’t about suppressing reactions.
+It’s about choosing the right reaction for the right moment.
+Sometimes that means pausing before sending an angry email.
+Sometimes it means sending that email because the situation genuinely requires confrontation.
 Think about the neurochemistry of what happens under startup stress.
 Your largest customer threatens to leave.
 A key employee resigns.
 A competitor announces funding.
 Your body floods with cortisol and adrenaline, triggering systems that evolved for physical threats, not business challenges.
 The prefrontal cortex – where complex reasoning lives – goes offline.
 You’re suddenly operating on instinct, and instinct is often wrong in modern contexts.
-Consider a founder who destroys a crucial partnership in a three-minute angry email.
+Consider a founder who destroys an essential partnership in a three-minute angry email.
 The partner had made a reasonable request that felt unreasonable in the moment.
 The founder, exhausted from weeks of crisis management, responded with a frustrated stream of consciousness that burned not just that bridge but several connected ones.
 The partner forwarded the email to mutual connections.
 Reputation damage rippled through the network.
 Years of relationship building, undone by three minutes of poor emotional regulation.
-Here’s what makes this particularly tragic: the founder knew better.
-In a calm state, they would never have sent that email.
-They had the intelligence, experience, and judgment to handle the situation professionally.
-But none of that mattered when emotion overrode cognition.
-The gap between knowing and doing widened into a chasm that swallowed the opportunity.
+But here’s the other side: consider a founder who maintained perfect composure while a toxic early employee poisoned company culture.
+Every interaction was professional, measured, controlled.
+The founder kept hoping the situation would improve, kept having “coaching conversations,” kept documenting issues for eventual action.
+Meanwhile, three excellent engineers quit.
+Two key customers complained.
+The toxic employee’s behavior became increasingly bold, knowing there would be no real consequences.
+The founder’s “emotional intelligence” had become conflict avoidance, and it nearly killed the company.

 vi.
 Paradox in leadership